huggingface/blog/winning-aimo-progress-prize.md

 - **MATH level 4 (754 problems)**
 - **MATH level 5 (721 problems)**

 By using these four validation sets, we were able to pick the most promising models across different training stages and narrow down the choice of hyperparameters.
-We found that combining small, but representative validation sets with larger ones was useful in this particular competition where each submission is subject to some stochasticity from sampling.
+We found that combining small but representative validation sets with larger ones was useful in this particular competition, where each submission is subject to some stochasticity from sampling.

 ## Other ideas we tried